masterofobzene/UserScriptRepo/INFOS/deepseek-answer-in-english.md

 ---------------
 Just install it.
 A Checkbox will appear on the top right to turn ON or OFF this script.

+1.2:  Changed "answer in english" for "never use chinese" because the later seems to be more fail-proof.
+Changed ui and script name to reflect this.

 ### WHY?:
 ---------------